Henry Thomas Austen Born 8 June 1771 died 12 March 1850

 Henry and Jane were particularly close, as Cassandra was to Edward.
 Jane’s niece Caroline commented that Henry was Jane’s ‘special pride and delight.‘

 They looked alike and had the same temperament, as both were positive, cheerful, and had an optimistic outlook.
-Whenever anyone did something funny, Jane and Cassandra would laugh..
+There were many jokes within the family, and when someone did something funny, Jane and Cassandra would laugh..
 ‘Oh, What a Henry!‘

 A Banker, a baker, a candlestick maker